 Use News full screen: Move the pointer to the green button in the top-left corner of the window, then choose Enter Full Screen from the menu that appears, or click .
 To stop using News full screen, move the pointer to the green button again, then choose Exit Full Screen from the menu that appears or click .

-Make icons in the sidebar bigger: Choose Apple menu > System Preferences, click General , click the “Sidebar icon size” pop-up menu, then choose Large.
+Make icons in the sidebar bigger: Choose Apple menu > System Settings, then click Appearance in the sidebar.
+(You may need to scroll down.)
+Click the pop-up menu next to “Sidebar icon size” on the right, then choose Large.

 Resize the sidebar: Drag its separator bar left or right.